jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 # The chief's suggestions of the year:

-Once again, here is a menu of most of the talks I particulary enjoyed.
+Once again, here is a menu of most of the talks I particularly enjoyed.
 The legend follow the same rules:

-- 💀 : The difficulty of the talk (💀: Begginer friendly, 💀💀: Intermediate, 💀💀💀: High exposure to C++'s dark corners)
+- 💀 : The difficulty of the talk (💀: Beginner friendly, 💀💀: Intermediate, 💀💀💀: High exposure to C++'s dark corners)
 - ★ : My interest for the talk (★: Good talk, ★★: Tasty talk, ★★★: Legendary talk)

 I promise you not to spoil everything in the talks, but simply try to give an overview of what you can expect within them or some conclusions.
 Although most of the talks are most likely worth to be seen, I forced my-very-subjective-self to pick very few of them.
-I have seen people with very different "favorite talk" and you should not feel sad if your own talk is not part of this not-so-prestigious list.
+I have seen people with very different "favourite talk" and you should not feel sad if your own talk is not part of this not-so-prestigious list.

 ### [Keynote] Concepts: The Future of Generic Programming (the future is here) - Bjarne Stroustrup - 💀★★★: